 If you’re based in the United States or Western Europe, you must have already noticed that it’s complex to hire the right on-premises employees.
 It happens because of the high demand for talented developers among different local IT companies – from SMBs to enterprises.

 Compared to an outsourced team, a Build-Operate-Transfer agreement software team are your employees and work under your brand from the beginning.
 They will not develop a product and then just let you rebrand it.
 Offshored developers hired via the BOT provider are no different from your in-house team, yet they simply work in another country.

 – Substantial cost savings

-If you create your R&D office via Build-Operate-Transfer, you will do it in countries with developing markets that have a strong IT community, like Ukraine.
-Here, you will considerably save on office rent and developer salaries that are 73% lower than in the U.S.
+If you create your R&D office via Build-Operate-Transfer, you will do it in regions with developing markets that have a strong IT community, like Poland and Romania in Eastern Europe.
+Here, you will considerably save on office rent and developer salaries that are 2-4 times lower than in the U.S.

 – Full operational back-up